-If I had to choose one It would have to be The Backyard Blacksmith.
+If I had to choose one to be the best blacksmithing book it would have to be The Backyard Blacksmith.
 Simple explanations and the projects go from easy to hard in a logical manner.
 I keep a copy within reach while I work at the forge (but not too close!) so i can reference techniques as I go.

 Blacksmithing is an ancient skill that is enjoying a modern resurgence, as more and more people are interested in not simply purchasing poor-quality products that are destined for the landfill in a few years, but in making their own, high-quality, heirloom pieces that are built to last.
 It’s a fantastic way to grow creatively, make your own custom tools and objects, and share your skills with the world.
 These books are a great way to begin the journey, by explaining the basics of blacksmithing and metallurgy, and showing how these ancient crafts are practiced today.